-As we continue to expand the Moja network WiFi continues to be the tip of the spear.
-It’s a great technology with lots of bandwidth, an easy connection model and a very low cost of entry.
-We are continuing to invest in our work providing WiFI in public transit and have recently invested in fixed access, having recently acquired the Surf network with over 1200 existing sites..
+As we continue to expand the Moja network, WiFi continues to be the tip of the spear.
+It’s a great technology with lots of bandwidth, an easy connection model, and a very low cost of entry.
+We are continuing to invest in our work providing WiFI in public transit and have recently invested in fixed access, having acquired the Surf network with over 1,200 existing sites..
 However, LTE has one great advantage: a larger footprint of coverage.
-LTE operates on licenced frequencies (although there is work being done to change this) and this allows us to use high power LTE radios to transmit a continuous Moja signal over kilometers, not meters, direct to a users device and connect many thousands of people who otherwise don’t have access to affordable internet.
+LTE operates on licensed frequencies (although there is work being done to change this) and this allows us to use high power LTE radios to transmit a continuous Moja signal over kilometers, not meters, direct to a user’s device, connecting many thousands of people who otherwise don’t have access to affordable internet.

 BRCK has embraced Magma as the backbone of our LTE network.
-The technology is similar to a lot of the work done in the early days of BRCK building high reliability networks in resource poor settings.
-It distributes the compute load to the edge, allowing for better performance in resource limited settings.
-It uses modern web compatible APIs and communication protocols that allow us to integrate seamlessly into our existing platforms, and most importantly it breaks the reliance on legacy systems that have put scaleable LTE out of the reach of most.
+The technology is similar to a lot of the work done in the early days of BRCK, building high reliability networks in resource-poor settings.
+It distributes the compute load to the edge, allowing for better performance despite the lack of resources.
+It uses modern web-compatible APIs and communication protocols that allow us to integrate seamlessly into our existing platforms and, most importantly, it breaks the reliance on legacy systems that have put scaleable LTE out of the reach of most.
 And it’s built on software defined networking, so our upgrade path to 5G isn’t limited by hardware or vendor lock in, just a small matter of programming.

 BRCK’s LTE stack is built using the SupaBRCK at its core.
-SupaBRCK is a rugged outdoor ready. microserver powered by an Intel x86 processor, 8GB of RAM and up to 5TB of storage.
-Using SupaBRCK and the Magma gateway on the tower lowers the capex and opex of the site significantly by providing a managed all in one hardware solution, and by moving all the critical control traffic off the backhaul network.
-Innovations like this allow for reliable connectivity even in last mile situations with a lower cost of backhaul than achievable with other solutions.
+SupaBRCK is a rugged, outdoor-ready microserver powered by an Intel x86 processor, with 8GB of RAM, and up to 5TB of storage.
+Using SupaBRCK and the Magma gateway on the tower lowers the capex and opex of the site significantly by providing a managed all-in-one hardware solution, and by moving all the critical control traffic off the backhaul network.
+Innovations like this allow for reliable connectivity even in last mile situations with a lower cost of backhaul than is achievable with other solutions.

 Moving forward, we are actively piloting more sites with LTE.
 Deploying Moja on a low-cost solar LTE platform allows us to increase our coverage into underserved areas that traditional operators typically don’t see financial viability in.
 We are excited about solving the Last Mile Connectivity challenge for Africa and other emerging markets.